Near-monochromatic tuneable cryogenic niobium electron field emitter

 With the rise of novel instruments in electron microscopy \cite{kruit_designs_2016,turner_interaction-free_2021}, spectroscopy \cite{kuster_correlating_2021,krivanek2014vibrational}, quantum electronics and electron wave function engineering \cite{madan_quantum_2020}, the demand for coherent beam sources becomes increasingly relevant in various fields of physics.
 Significant progress has been made in the generation of novel electron field emitters, that are e.g.~laser-triggered \cite{ehberger_highly_2015}, have a single atom apex \cite{kuo_noble_2006,pooch_coherent_2018} or consist of a LaB$_6$ nanowire \cite{zhang2022high}.
 The key performance goals are high brightness combined with a narrow field emission electron energy distribution, resulting in large longitudinal and transversal coherence.
 Such sources allow new techniques for electron phase modulation \cite{johnson_exact_2020,feist_high-purity_2020}, beam guiding \cite{hammer_microwave_2015}, interferometry \cite{schutz_biprism_2014,johnson_scanning_2021}, quantum decoherence measurement \cite{kerker_quantum_2020,beierle_experimental_2018}, novel microscopy diffraction modes \cite{latychevskaia_three-dimensional_2017}, quantum sensing \cite{pooch_compact_2017}, or even secure information transfer \cite{ropke_data_2021}.
 They lead to key applications in superconducting scanning tunneling microscopy \cite{huang_tunnelling_2020}, quantum electron microscopy \cite{kruit_designs_2016,turner_interaction-free_2021} or scanning Josephson spectroscopy \cite{kuster_correlating_2021}.
 According to the Fowler-Nordheim (FN) description \cite{forbes_improved_2013}, the energy distribution of a beam gets more narrow with lower field emitter temperature.
 But the effect is negligible below room temperature and usually reported energy widths of cold field emitter are $\sim$\SI{200}{meV} \cite{peter_w_hawkes_principles_2017}.

 In this Letter, we analyze the field emission properties of a monocrystalline niobium (Nb) nanotip at a temperature of \SI{5.9}{K}, well below the superconducting transition at $T_c = \SI{9.3}{K}$.
 A scanning electron microscope image of the tip can be seen in Fig.~\ref{fig:figure1} a-c).
 It is demonstrated that a surface nano-protrusion (NP) can be generated on the tip, leading to a localized quantum band state at the apex \cite{binh_field-emission_1992,gohda_total_2001}.
 The nano-protrusion emission (NPE) is self-focusing with an emission angle of \SI{3.2}{\degree} due to the high field enhancement at the NP apex with a small radius of curvature.
 The center of the NPE total energy distribution spectral peak can be tuned relative to the Fermi-energy ($E_F$) and cut-off by the sharp low-temperature Fermi-edge by changing the electric field at the emitter.
 It leads to an extremely narrow energy distribution full-width-half-maximum (FWHM) down to $\Delta E = \SI{16}{meV}$.
 This is the first monocrystalline Nb tip characterized at superconducting temperatures and the smallest reported electron field emitter energy width.
 It is 10-20 times narrower than the best emitters available in microscopy, leading to high coherence, while showing long-time stability and high brightness.
-This immense increase in performance of our beam source will be a game-changer in electron microscopy and spectroscopy.
+This will lead to a paradigm shift in electron microscopy and spectroscopy, enabling electron energy loss spectroscopy (EELS) with $<$\SI{2.5}{meV} resolution and decreasing the impact of chromatic aberrations.